complxalgorithm/TweetKeywordMapper/README.md

 Search/Import Tweet data from US states with a keyword, then map the count results.
 - search and read will run mapper.py to map the results after state counts are totaled.
 - if you want to use two parameters, -f or -d must be one of them.
+- to use three parameters, both -f and -d must be used.

 optional arguments:
   -s, --search        search Twitter for Tweets containing a specific keyword, then map results